bloc97/Anime4K/README.md

 ### How does FSRCNNX compare to this

+Since it performs poorly (perceptually) compared to other algorithms, it was left out of our visual comparisons.

+![ComparisonRC](https://raw.githubusercontent.com/bloc97/Anime4K/master/results/Comparisons/FSRCNNX.png)

 *Note: FSRCNNX was not specifically designed for anime.*

-![ComparisonRC](https://raw.githubusercontent.com/bloc97/Anime4K/master/results/Comparisons/FSRCNNX.png)

 ### Where are the PSNR/SSIM metrics